PrinceOfBorgo/picoCTF2018-eleCTRic/README.md

 > Do I need to say it in different words?
 You mustn't repeat thyself.

 ## Problem description
 Connecting to the server we can see a menu.
 Entering `i` we obtain a list of files, in particular, a single `.txt` file named `flag_` followed by some random hex digits.
 Entering `n` we are asked to insert a name file and some data to encrypt and we receive a share code used for decrypt that file.
-Entering `e` we are asked to pass a share code: if it correspond to a previously encrypted file, its decrypted content will be printed to screen.
+Entering `e` we are asked to pass a share code: if it corresponds to a previously encrypted file, its decrypted content will be printed to screen.
 It is pretty obvious that we have to find the share code for `flag_[...].txt` file in order to decrypt it and get the flag.

 Analyzing the provided source code we can see that the share code generated during the encryption of a file is its encrypted name.
 In order to get our desired share code we could think to simply encrypt a new file with the same name of the one containing the flag.
 Unfortunately this cannot be done for two reasons:
 1. using a file name of an existing file will overwrite the original content (bye bye flag);